cbutton01/SUN/README.md

 ## Students

-Click <a link="https://cbutton01.github.io/SUN/">Here</a> to access the stuudent resources website
+Click [Here](https://cbutton01.github.io/SUN/) to access the stuudent resources website

 ## What will we do here?